tcranston/cit-vetlifu/index.md

-## What is Low Intensity Focused Ultrasound (Therapeutic Ultrasound)?
+## What is Low Intensity Focused Ultrasound?
 Low Intesity Focused Ultrasound (LIFU) is a new generation of therapeutic ultrasound.
 Therapeutic ultrasound has been recognized as an effective treatment for soft tissue injuries for many years.
-Its benefits are to increase blood flow to tissue thus speeding up the healing process, decrease pain by reducing swelling and to gently massage the area relieving tension and softening scar tissue.
+Its benefits are decrease pain by reducing swelling and the inflammatory response, increase blood flow to the affected site, thereby speeding up the healing process and to gently massage the area relieving tension and softening scar tissue.

 {::nomarkdown}
 <br />